JNYH/DataCamp_Dimensionality_Reduction_in_Python/README.md

 # (DataCamp) Dimensionality Reduction in Python

-This is a tutorial to share what I have learnt in Dimensionality Reduction in Python, capturing the learning objectives as well as my personal notes.
+This is a memo to share what I have learnt in Dimensionality Reduction in Python, capturing the learning objectives as well as my personal notes.
 The course is taught by Jerone Boeye from DataCamp, and it includes 4 chapters:

 Chapter 1.
 Exploring high dimensional data